-Because the Industrial Revolution also saw advancement in technology and manufacturing facilities, architecture became popular and it became easier to design the buildings.
-New architectural designs were incorporated with easeas one adapt one’s own designs on the architectural designs from over the world, giving an edge to almost all works produced after the Industrial Revolution.
+Because the Industrial Revolution also saw advancement in technology and manufacturing facilities, it became easier for architects to design new styles of buildings.
+New architectural designs were incorporated with ease as builders in one geography adopted architectural designs from elsewhere, which enabled greater diversity and cross-polination of ideas from the time of the Industrial Revolution.
 It was during the Industrial Revolution that the textile industry also boomed.
 Because of this development, architectural designs introduced fabrics like velvet and silk.
 This brought about the concept of interiors being incorporated into the architectural designs, making them interestingly different from all the designs known to exist before this era.

 Many who have studied architecture would probably agree that because these architectural designs were drawn by the same contributing factors, they seemed to lack imagination and style.
-However, not a person can deny that these architectural designs were practical, lasting, and only got better with other accompanying advancements.
+However, these architectural designs were practical, lasting, and only got better with other accompanying advancements.

 Advancements in the Industrial Revolution also contributed greatly in the evolution of architectural design as we see them today.
 At the height of the Industrial Revolution, architecture celebrated both the ornamental and the unadorned and embraced mass production in an almost unbelievable display of goods and resources.